edgychess/edgy-chess-com/README.md

 # Edgy Chess Website

-A New and Edgy Chess Variant
+A New and Edgy Chess Variant for Everyone

 For details, see www.EdgyChess.com.